nummacway/gb300-sf2000-tool/README.md

 This is the small box that is displayed on startup.
 Enter your drive letter here.
 You can also enter a local folder.

-**Note:** You are welcome to eject the TF card from your computer while GB 300 Tool is running as long as you do not interact with the tool while the card is missing.
-However, do not swap between _different_ cards while GB300 Tool is running, as favorites use cached versions of the current static ROM lists.
+**Note:** You are welcome to eject the TF card from your reader while GB300+SF2000 Tool is running as long as you do not interact with the tool while the card is missing.
+However, do not swap between _different_ cards while GB300+SF2000 Tool is running, as favorites use cached versions of the current static ROM lists.

-When you hit _Start_, GB300 Tool makes sure that `Foldername.ini` exists and you made no unsupported modifications to it (ones that would break your console anyway).
-GB300 Tool will also create all required folders.
+When you hit _Start_, GB300+SF2000 Tool makes sure that `Foldername.ini` exists and you made no unsupported modifications to it (ones that would break your console anyway).
+It will also create all required folders.

 ### ROMs

-**Note:** GB300 Tool does not use obfuscation in files it writes.
+**Note:** GB300+SF2000 Tool does not use obfuscation in files it writes.
 This applies to archives with and without thumbnails, as obfuscation is purely optional for both.
 (It will keep any existing obfuscation if you just change a thumbnail.)

 There are the following buttons below the list: